-You can also contact Tenancy WA on (08) 9221 008 or, for country callers 1800 621 888.
+You can also contact Circle Green Community Legal (the new home of Tenancy WA) on (08) 6148 3636 or, for country callers 1800 621 888.

 The Residential Tenancies Mandatory Conciliation Service was introduced by the WA Government to help landlords and renters reach agreement about COVID-19 renting disputes without going to court.

-Visit the COVID-19 Residential Tenancies Mandatory Conciliation Service page for details and to apply.
+Call 1300 304 054 or visit the Residential Tenancies Mandatory Conciliation Service page for details and to apply.

 For further advice and assistance

 - Contact the Consumer Protection Contact Centre on 1300 304 054 or by email to firstname.lastname@example.org.

-Renters may contact Tenancy WA on (08) 9221 0088 or for country callers 1800 621 888.
+- Tenants may contact Circle Green Community Legal (the new home of Tenancy WA) on (08) 6148 3636 or for country callers 1800 621 888.

 - For COVID-19 information related to other consumer issues visit our COVID-19 coronavirus Consumer Protection FAQ.